reactioncommerce/reaction-docs/developer/contributing.md

 ## Pull Requests

 [Create a pull request](https://help.github.com/articles/creating-a-pull-request/) to propose and collaborate on changes to Reaction.
-These changes are proposed in a PR branch, and are reviewed before merge acceptance into `development` for release.
+These changes are proposed in a PR branch, and are reviewed before merge acceptance into `master` for release.

 -   Should reference an issue if one exists, or provide detailed information on the goal of the PR.
 -   Should pass CI / Tests.
 New functionality should include new tests.
 -   Should passing a linter code review and follow Reaction style guidelines.
 -   Contributors should review the CLA.
 -   Code reviewed before merge acceptance.